 The first player to captain a Test team to seven consecutive defeats

 Australia's emphasis on sheer terrifying speed paid dividends as England capitulated to Lillee and Thomson again, losing the Ashes in this 171-run defeat in Sydney.
-John Edrich, made captain after Mike Denness dropped himself, was hospitalised by the first ball he received from Dennis Lillee.
+John Edrich, made captain after Mike Denness dropped himself, had to go to hospital after the first ball he received from Dennis Lillee.
 Story of the series.

 Another day in January, another Ashes series won and lost.
 Australia's innings win in Sydney gave them a 3-0 lead in the series.
 Poor young John Warr had figures of 0 for 142, Alec Bedser and Freddie Brown also conceded 100, and the absence of injured legspinner Doug Wright didn't make any difference: he had a bowling average of 42.47 against Australia.

 A better day for England Down Under, and a big one for Bob Willis.
 Flown out as a replacement, he made his Test debut before being awarded his county cap - and enjoyed it fully, taking a very cheap wicket and making the first of his 55 Test not-outs, a record before Courtney Walsh.
 England's huge 299-run win in Sydney set them on their way to regaining the Ashes.

 A great performance from Shaun Pollock, on his one-day debut, gave South Africa victory over England in the first ODI in Cape Town.
 With South Africa 107 for 6, Pollock cracked a run-a-ball 66 and then took 4 for 34.
 England lost by five runs a game they should have easily won.
 It set the tone for the series (which they lost 1-6, but could feasibly have won 4-3) and the World Cup, which followed it, in which a thoroughly demoralised England failed to win a single game against Test opposition.